TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_led_blink.md

 ##AWR294X-EVM
 - Watch out for LED MSS_GPIO2 on the EVM to blink which is controlled by GPIO26.

 \endcond

+\cond SOC_AM62LX

+## AM62LX-EVM
+- Watch out for LED LD9 on the EVM to blink which is controlled by GPIO123.

+\endcond
 # See Also